souvik798/EXPERIMENT--01-ALP-FOR-8086/README.md

 HLT;
 ~~~
 ## Output:
-### Loading AL and BL register with the Numbers whose Subtraction has to be found :
+### Loading AL and BL register with the Numbers whose Division has to be found :
   ![output](./output/25.jpg)
   ![output](./output/26.jpg)
   ![output](./output/27.jpg)